INTERESTING FACTS ON THE PACIFIC OCEAN !!!

-The Pacific Ocean was giving it’s name by a Portuguese explorer called Ferdinand Magellan in 1521.
-He named the Ocean ‘mar pacifico’, which means peaceful sea, due to the calmness of the water at the time.
+The Pacific Ocean was giving it’s name by Portuguese explorer, Ferdinand Magellan in 1521.
+He named the Ocean “mar pacifico”, which means “peaceful sea”, due to the calmness of the water at the time.

 The Pacific Ocean is located from the Arctic down to the Antarctic, and from Australia and Asia across to the Americas.

 There are 55 countries bordering on the Pacific Ocean, some include Canada, China, Australia, Japan, Mexico and the United States.

 Around 71% of the Earth is covered in salt water.
 We call these the oceans.

 There are five oceans on Earth and the Pacific Ocean is by far the largest, covering around 30% of the Earth’s surface.

 The other four oceans are the Atlantic Ocean, the Indian Ocean, the Arctic Ocean and the Southern Ocean.
 The five oceans are all connected together, and are divided up by the world’s seven continents.

 The Pacific Ocean is divided into two parts, the North Pacific and the South Pacific.